donny741/rails-react-survey/README.md

 # README

-A simple survey built with rails and react.
+A simple survey application built with rails and react.

 Features
 * Frontend